Robson Bight Ecological Reserve

 This ecological reserve is subject to special restrictions.

 Robson Bight (Michael Bigg) Ecological Reserve is legally designated (under the Species at Risk Act) as Critical Habitat for Northern Resident Killer Whales.
 As such, this area is a sanctuary for killer whales and all boaters (motorized and non-motorized) are expected to refrain from entering the reserve to reduce disturbance to these whales while they feed, socialize and use rubbing beaches.
-To support its role as a sanctuary, the upland portion of Robson (Michael Bigg) Ecological Reserve is closed to all uses or entry.
-Here is a Guidelines for Watching Marine Wildlife and information on Robson Bight (Michael Bigg) Ecological Reserve: http://www.env.gov.bc.ca/bcparks/eco_reserve/robsonb_er/robson_b_brochure.pdf
+To support its role as a sanctuary, the upland portion of Robson Bight (Michael Bigg) Ecological Reserve is closed to all uses or entry.
+Here are some Guidelines for Watching Marine Wildlife and information on Robson Bight (Michael Bigg) Ecological Reserve: http://www.env.gov.bc.ca/bcparks/eco_reserve/robsonb_er/robson_b_brochure.pdf

 Detailed Ecological Reserve Description

 BC Parks has created a detailed description of each Ecological Reserve to support current or potential education and research.
 Each account includes physical, biological, and cultural information as well as management concerns regarding the Ecological Reserve, with references to supporting documents where available.
 Additional documents may also be made available, upon request.

 - Archaeological Resource Inventory.pdf

 - Background Report 1988.pdf

 - Effects of Boat Noise on Whale Behaviour.pdf